nashidahmed/battlesnake/README.md

 Continue with the [Battlesnake Quickstart Guide](https://docs.battlesnake.com/quickstart) to customize and improve your Battlesnake's behavior.

 **Note:** To play games on [play.battlesnake.com](https://play.battlesnake.com) you'll need to deploy your Battlesnake to a live web server OR use a port forwarding tool like [ngrok](https://ngrok.com/) to access your server locally.

+# Awards

+This badly coded Python Battlesnake managed to win the NJIT ACM Battlesnake hackathon Spring 2023.